 4. Recycle Everything Possible

 Ensure that your company recycles each and every material that it needs to dispose of from kitchen waste and stationary to electrical items.
 Most standard items of paper, plastic or food are made simple to recycle via the allocated waste disposal bins.
 It can be a good idea to get rid of smaller non-specific waste bins around your company.
 Use only larger bins with clearly labelled requirements for each type of waste.
 Doing so will mean that employees are more likely to put the correct type of waste in the right place.
 When it comes to machinery and electrical items, ensure that you check the legal requirements of disposal.
-Companies such as Revelation Machinery offer some great services for those needing to sell on machinery equipment.
+Machinery companies offer some great services for those needing to sell on machinery equipment.

 5. Upgrade appliances

 Older electrical appliances are generally less energy efficient than newer appliances, so upgrading your equipment can help you to reduce waste.
 From your machinery to your lighting, laptops and kitchen appliances, look out for ‘energy star rating’ products as a priority.
 LED light bulbs for example, last far longer and use much less energy than conventional light bulbs.
-Switching to a solar energy supplier can also be a good idea to prioritise a renewable energy source and protect the planet.
+Switching to a solar energy supplier can also be a good idea to priorities a renewable energy source and protect the planet.
 There are also a number of solar office gadgets available, for instance, solar-powered phone chargers than can be fixed onto the windows.

 6. Offer green incentives